zappascout/devil_notes-sources/docs/notes_8_devil.md

 As detailed in Francesca Wade's much-admired book *Square Haunting*, on the lives of five women writers in London's Mecklenburgh Square in Bloomsbury between the wars.
-Not only did male intellectuals fear the demise of menstruation and expansion of licentiousness.
-Spinster teachers, it seemed, might peddle "oblique and distorted conceptions of love," with women's widespread employment further presaging "an apocalyptic war between the sexes, culminating in the ultimate extinction of the race."
-Which, on this evidence, no one could have complained about.
+Not only did male intellectuals fear the demise of menstruation and expansion of licentiousness: spinster teachers, it seemed, might peddle "oblique and distorted conceptions of love," with women's widespread employment further presaging "an apocalyptic war between the sexes, culminating in the ultimate extinction of the race."
+About which it would have been hard to complain, on the evidence.

 ==James Damore . . . claiming women have evolved to be inferior at tasks like programming==: